VSA Playwright Discovery Program

 Awards Available: 3

-Writers must be enrolled in high school (generally, ages 14-19) and must have a disability.
+Writers must be enrolled in senior high school (generally, ages 14-19) and have a disability.
 Please read the eligibility for participation.

-Multiple winners will receive exclusive access to participate in professional development activities provided by the Kennedy Center.
-Winners will work with industry professionals in further development of their own script, as well as participating in networking opportunities.
+Multiple winners will receive exclusive access to participate in workshops provided by the Kennedy Center.
+Workshops will take place both virtually and in-person.
+Winners will have the opportunity to work with industry professionals to further develop their script, receive coaching/mentorship, and participate in networking opportunities.

 PLEASE READ ALL INFORMATION AND GUIDELINES COMPLETELY BEFORE BEGINNING THE APPLICATION PROCESS*